TwentySubsTBP/CBL_17_London/README.md

 git clone https://github.com/TwentySubsTBP/CBL_17_London
 ```

-2. Next step is running the scripts responsible for building the data base
+2. To run the neural network navigate to

 ```
-python3 run script that does all the work
+path/to/project /CBL_17_London/main/Network
 ```

-3. Finally to get the neural network you should run
+3. And run

 ```
-python3 run get neural network script
+Cyberdyne Systems Model T-800.py
 ```

 4. And for the Dashboard you should run: